Master of Physician Assistant Studies (MSPAS)

 -

-All PA students complete nine clinical rotations: two family medicine rotations, emergency medicine, pediatrics, behavioral medicine, surgery, women’s health, behavioral health and an elective.
+All PA students complete nine clinical rotations: two family medicine rotations, emergency medicine, pediatrics, internal medicine, surgery, women’s health, behavioral health and an elective.

 -